Civil War

 General Hardee is going on now to take the place of Pemberton in the Vicksburg army while General D H Hill will take his place in the Army of Tennessee.
 Confederate money I am credibly informed is selling here at ten to one.
 If you have nay you had better make the best investment you can.
 If it is worth so little there as here and you can buy a State Bank of Tennessee at 2, 3, or even 4 it will be as good if not better than to buy gold.
 No kind of property is worth anything now except land or hard money.
 State money may be worth something as yet.
 I had seen men of my acquaintance from Jackson who related the destruction of property & misery among the inhabitants as indescribable.
 Every Negro that will go, that last pound of meat are taken.
 All or very near all the wearing apparel and every article of furniture are taken or destroyed.
 All the gold that can be procured whether in coin or jewelry plated ware or other wise is taken by a wanton soldiery.
 All the works of art and the various kinds of ornamental pictures are alike destroyed.
 Those who were wealthy yesterday and those in modest circumstances are today alike poor and in many instances drawing rations from the Federal Commissary.
 Women tat used to ride in carriages with good horses and servants to drive are seen riding on ?
 Many bear and get away many are unable to leave.
 Refugees from New Orleans frequently stop at my office impoverished and exiled from home and ask transportation being unable to pay their way further.
 Comparatively speaking we have never felt he war in E Tenn and hope and trust that the people of my state the land of my home will never be subject to the same senseless and and inhuman pillage and devastation as has the Miss Valley.
 Though I cn not expect that it will not along with other sections of the Confederacy be overrun by Federal Soldiery but its natural strength may make it about the last place.
 Cross writing on a portion of the last page.
 Everyone should keep cool and look well to their own interest.
 J A Cate is buying Negroes.
 Signed H Cate

-36th Infantry Regiment was formed at Knoxville, Tennessee, during February, 1862.
+36th Regiment, Tennessee Infantry (Confederate)36th Infantry Regiment was formed at Knoxville, Tennessee, during February, 1862.
 Men of this command were from Knoxville and Bradley, Hamilton, and Marion counties.
 It served in the Department of East Tennessee and took part in the Cumberland Gap operations.
 In June it disbanded; some of its members were then transferred to the 35th, 43rd, and 63rd Tennessee Infantry Regiments.
 The field officers were Colonel Robert J. Morgan, Lieutenant Colonel John A. Dunn, and Major William A. Camp.
+Note: The 36th was disbanded very early in the war due to excessive desertions.
+Undoubtedly Henry joined one of the three Regiments listed but is unknown which one.

 -Henry Cate-Cleveland Tn

-Shipping Weight: 0.13 lb
+Shipping Weight:

 Price: $417.50 USD